 - 1. The contractor may not complete and install signal design including two-speed check modifications within budget and schedule. - 2.
 Extent of differing site conditions and associated redesign efforts results in delays to the completion of the electrification contract and increases program costs. - 3.
 Potential that modifications to the PTC database and signal software are not completed in time for cutover and testing. - 4.
 Additional property acquisition is necessitated by changes in design. - 5.
 Contractor generates hazardous materials that necessitate proper removal and disposal in excess of contract allowances and expectations. - 6.
 Rejection of Design Variance Request (DVR) for Auto Transformer Feeder (ATF) and static wires results in cost and schedule impacts to PCEP. - 7.
 Sub-optimal contractor sequencing when progressing design and clearing foundation locations may result in construction inefficiencies. - 8.
 Changes to PTC implementation schedule could delay completion of the electrification work.
 Cost and schedule of BBII contract could increase as a result of change in PTC system. - 9.
-Track access does not comply with contract-stipulated work windows. - 10.
-Potential that vehicles will not receive timely notification from FRA of compliance with acceptable alternate crash management standards.
+Track access does not comply with contract-stipulated work windows. - TASI may not have sufficient number of signal maintainers for testing.

-• Updated risk descriptions, effects, and mitigations based upon weekly input from risk owners.
-Monthly cycle of risk updating was completed based on schedules established in the Risk Identification and Mitigation Plan.
+- Updated risk descriptions, effects, and mitigations based upon weekly input from risk owners.
+Monthly cycle of risk updating was completed based on schedules established in the Risk Identification and Mitigation Plan. - Updated risk retirement dates based upon revisions to the project schedule and input from risk owners.

-- Updated risk retirement dates based upon revisions to the project schedule and input from risk owners. - Continued weekly monitoring of risk mitigation actions and publishing of the risk register. - The Risk Management team attended Project Delivery, Electrification, and Systems Integration meetings to monitor developments associated with risks and to identify new risks.
+- Continued weekly monitoring of risk mitigation actions and publishing of the risk register. - The Risk Management team attended Project Delivery, Electrification, and Systems Integration meetings to monitor developments associated with risks and to identify new risks.